godd9170/betpirate/README.md

     show all the props across the top, with check marks
 - images on props
 - actually show the position on the submission
+- get a date for sheet closure from the sheet itself